inversify/InversifyJS/README.md

 - [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) (Only required if using [provider injection](https://github.com/inversify/InversifyJS/blob/master/wiki/provider_injection.md))
 - [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) (Only required if using [activation handlers](https://github.com/inversify/InversifyJS/blob/master/wiki/activation_handler.md))

-If your environment don't support one of these you will need to import a shim or polyfill.
+If your environment doesn't support one of these you will need to import a shim or polyfill.

 > :warning: **The `reflect-metadata` polyfill should be imported only once in your entire application** because the Reflect object is mean to be a global singleton.
 More details about this can be found [here](https://github.com/inversify/InversifyJS/issues/262#issuecomment-227593844).